marnikzaf/rkd-semantic-tagger/README.md

-# rkd-semantic-tagger
+# semARTagger

-This repository contains the code for **rkd-semantic-tagger**, a pipeline developed as part of my Master's thesis in *Cultural Data & AI* at the University of Amsterdam.
+This repository contains the code for **semARTagger**, a pipeline developed as part of my Master's thesis in *Cultural Data & AI* at the University of Amsterdam.
 It automates the tagging of historical artworks based on semantic similarity, using multilingual sentence embeddings and a logistic regression classifier.

 The tool was designed to process Dutch art exhibition catalogues and enrich them with descriptive tags, supporting art historical research and data structuring efforts at the RKD (Netherlands Institute for Art History).